fragilefamilieschallenge/ffmetadata-py/README.md

 pip install ffmetadata-py
 ```

-This step will also install any dependencies if needed (currently, the `requests`, `urllib` and `simplejson` libraries).
+This step will also install any dependencies if needed (currently, the `requests` and `simplejson` libraries).

 Alternatively, you can clone this Github repository and place the `ff` folder and it's contents at a location accessible by your Python 3 installation (most commonly the `site-packages` folder for your Python installation).
-In this scenario, make sure that you have recent versions of the `requests`, `urllib` and `simplejson` libraries installed.
+In this scenario, make sure that you have recent versions of the `requests` and `simplejson` libraries installed.

 Getting Started
 ---------------